Here are natural remedies to help you glide through menopause. The strategies I discuss below can help move yours toward mild and enjoyable.

 However, it’s also an opportunity to discover and claim the power of the second half of life.
 And this doesn’t mean that you’ll lose your sexual drive; on the contrary, many women experience increased sexual pleasure during and after menopause.
 In fact, increasing your sexual activity may lessen the flashes.

-Lastly, you may want to seek the support of a qualified acupuncturist, herbalist or homeopathist as she or he can help assist you to achieve a comfortable and healthy balance in your body.
+Lastly, consider seeking the support of a qualified acupuncturist, herbalist or homeopathist to assist you in achieving a comfortable and healthy balance in your body.

 May you be well nourished,